syphernl/incidentbot.github.io/docs/usage.md

 ![Welcome message with Jira enabled](./assets/welcome_message_with_jira.png){: style="width:500px"}

+If the GitLab integration is enabled you'll see an option to create a GitLab issue.

 From here, one can pick up a role by clicking on the role buttons:

 ![Role message](./assets/role_update.png)